 Neuroplasticity is activated by repetition.
 Whatever you repeatedly do is what your brain gets better at.
 Your brain is designed to be efficient that way.

 When you’re recovering from stroke, it’s best to complete as many repetitions as possible when you’re doing your rehab exercises.
-This will activate neuroplasticity to the max, and you’ll see results faster.
+This will activate neuroplasticity and you’ll see results faster.

 5. Visualize your paralyzed muscles moving.

 Another great way to activate neuroplasticity is by visualizing yourself moving (also known as mental practice).